Scattering Amplitudes of Massive N=2 Gauge Theories in Three Dimensions: BCFW for mass-deformed three-dimensional theories

 The amplitudes of the YMCS theory do not generally have good large-$z$ behavior.
 Furthermore, it does not appear to be possible to combine them into superamplitudes (which could in principle have better large-$z$ behavior).
 Hence, our proposed BCFW recursion relation does not appear to be applicable to the $\mathcal{N}=2$ YMCS theory.
 The situation may improve for YMCS theories with more supersymmetry however.

-Although the 4-pt. component amplitudes of the CSM theory also do not generally have good large-$z$ behavior, the 4-pt. superamplitude in (\ref{eq:cssuperamp}) is $\mathcal{O}(1/z)$ when legs $(1,3)$ are shifted, so our proposed recursion relation may be applicable to the superamplitudes of the CSM theory.
-In order to test this, one should use the recursion relation to compute the 6-pt. superamplitude of the CSM theory, and match various components of the superamplitude with Feynman diagram calculations.
+Although the 4-pt. component amplitudes of the CSM theory also do not generally have good large-$z$ behavior, our proposed recursion relation may be applicable to the superamplitudes of the CSM theory.
+In particular, the first 4-pt. superamplitude in (\ref{eq:cssuperamp}) is $\mathcal{O}(1/z)$ when legs $(1,3)$ or $(2,4)$ are shifted.
+In order to test this, one should use the recursion relation to compute a 6-pt. superamplitude of the CSM theory, and match various components of the superamplitude with Feynman diagram calculations.